Jump to

 Users wanted to be able to fill specific skill gaps when a project called for it.

 Instead of “finding users by skill,” interviewees thought it would be better to have a Classifieds section where project opportunities could be posted for other users with the requisite skills to respond to.
-Since this didn’t happen often, I put this feature on the backburner and saved it for a later iteration of the platform.

 Iteration

-Designing towards visual consistency
+Creating visual consistency

 Profile pages for users, events, and groups